meebenitez/meebenitez.github.io/_posts/2017-08-08-how_to_set_up_right-click_and_open_in_browser_functionality_in_the_ide.markdown

 Httpserver was often not super responsive for me and slowed down my iteration time, so I was thrilled when a Learn expert pointed me in the direction of an awesome little package called "Open-in-Browser" for atom.

-This package allows you to view your html files locally by right-clicking on the file in the IDE tree and select "Open in Browser."
+This package allows you to view your html files locally by right-clicking on the file in the IDE tree and selecting "Open in Browser."

 I've run into a few people in the help box who didn't know about this handy feature, and after walking them through the install, I figured I could save a lot of time by just posting those instructions in my blog.